benjaminadk/bvgsoftware/_posts/how-to-build-a-color-picker.md

 export default usePaintHue
 ```

 The Picker will keep track of a few more pieces of state effected by Hue.
-The `hue` value will be a number between 0 and 360, `hueX` is the position the handle and `offsetLeft/offsetTop` will come from the `modal` ref and help in calculations.
+The `hue` value will be a number between 0 and 360, `hueX` is the position the handle and `offsetLeft` and `offsetTop` will come from the `modal` ref and help in position calculations.
 Notice the `useEffect` hook is calculating the offsets when the Modal is opened.
 It also attaches an event listener for the `resize` event.
 These offsets are the distance between the Modal and its nearest parent so the values change when the window size changes.
 This change trickles down into the position calculations so it needs be accounted for.
 Finally, yet another hook is added to watch for changes in the `hue` value.
 When the `hue` changes the `color` state can be updated using a template string.

 <div class='filename'>Picker.js</div>